ddrum001/patents_project/README.md

 production trends of various states.
 The user interface, built with Highmaps, allows the user to click on as many states as desired and see the trends for patent production.
 Patent production can be viewed as a raw total or per capita.
+For example, you can easily compare the patent trends between California and Texas.

 ![Patently Innovative Demo](figures/demo.png)